NTOXIC PEOPLE PAGEN

 A combination of the victim and manipulator as their focus is to shift the blame onto others for their problems.
 They deny that they are at fault and push that blame onto others. they are known for accusing people who confront them of playing the victim.
 They are difficult people as they hardly ever accept when things are their fault.

 The sponger feeds off the generosity of others without having any intent on giving anything back.
 In short, these people are lazy; they take the easy route and are not willing to go out of their way for anyone.
 If the Sponger owes anything then it can be a real battle to get what is owed back.
-By keeping on lending to them enables this toxic behaviour, at this point, it is wise to stop.
+By lending to them more and more actually enables this toxic behaviour, and at this point, it is wise to stop.

 The Self-Destructive person is a combination of ‘Needy’ and the ‘Victim’ where they cause their own problems and are after constant support.
 However, they will refuse to change and push any blame onto the one(s) helping them.
 Could be argued that some people with this kind of behaviour deliberately cause their own problems to get attention.

 The Pessimistic/Soul Drainer